-While individuals who engage in psychoanalytic therapy do tend to feel better, and behave in ways that foster more personal freedom with less anxiety, those feelings and behaviors are the byproduct of the long term project of gradually increasing one’s understanding of their unconscious.
+While individuals who engage in psychoanalytic therapy do tend to feel better and behave in ways that foster more personal freedom with less anxiety, those feelings and behaviors are the byproducts of the long term project of gradually increasing one’s understanding of their unconscious.

 Another way to describe the benefits of longterm work comes from something I heard at a conference.
 A psychoanalyst said, “Sometimes you can’t microwave change.”
-To me this short sentence shows how longterm psychoanalytic therapy is more like a meal that a person spends a long time preparing, and less like a microwave dinner.
-The well prepared meal does take longer, and it costs more, but it offers a satisfaction that the microwave meal won’t be able to provide.
+To me, this short sentence shows how longterm psychoanalytic therapy is more like a meal that a person spends a long time preparing, and less like a microwave dinner.
+The well-prepared meal does take longer, and it costs more, but it offers satisfaction that the microwave meal won’t be able to provide.

-I also believe that the patient has to experience the process of therapy as something that is manful and valuable to them.
+I also believe that the patient has to experience the process of therapy as something that is meaningful and valuable to them.

 Be that as it may, because the patient I’m working with are intrinsically motivated the work we do together tends to be extremely generative for both me (as a provider) and them (as a patient).

-For me the bottom line is this: For therapy to work the person who is receiving the therapy has to want it.
-If that condition is not meet then the therapy will (I think) be a wasteful use of time and money.
+For me, the bottom line is this: For therapy to work the person who is receiving the therapy has to want it.
+If that condition is not met then the therapy will (I think) be a wasteful use of time and money.
 I don’t want to waste my time or anyone else time.
-I also don’t want to take money from people if I’m not going to be able to provide something that is valued.
+I also don’t want to make money from people if I’m not going to be able to provide something that is valued.